 Courage is a virtue of the mind because the life of the mind – inquiring, criticising, investigating – exposes us to a variety of harms: infringements on one’s interests.
 An important modern example is the distinguished climate scientist, Michael Mann, the originator of the famous ‘hockey stick’ graph, depicting temperature changes over the last thousand years.
 Since the graph proved a powerful symbol, Mann was soon under active, concerted attack from well-funded organisations that are hostile, on economic or ideological grounds, to acceptance of anthropogenic climate change.
 The Wall Street journal and Fox News castigated his work and questioned his character, the Commonwealth Foundation tried to pressure his employer, Penn State University, to fire him, an envelope containing white powder was posted to his house, and Joe Barton, the climate-denialist chair of the House Energy Committee, tried to subpoena the personal records of Mann and his co-authors.

-To his enormous credit, Mann remain committed to his research, which is not in doubt by any epistemically serious person or group, and, moreover, worked to expose the insidious machinations of organised climate denialists.
-Mann explains why he continued with his research, and his advocacy for climate science:
+To his enormous credit, Mann remained committed to his research, which is not in doubt by any epistemically serious person or group, and, moreover, worked to expose the insidious machinations of organised climate denialists.
+Mann explains why he continued with his research, and began public advocacy for climate science:

 “In this poisonous environment, we are each faced with a choice.
 Should we avoid the fray? […] Arguably, I could have tried to ignore the attacks in the hope they would eventually go away.
 But retreating into my lab and simply focusing on my work did not feel like a responsible option.
 For one, it would … encourage similar behavior against other climate scientists.
 It would set a poor example for younger scientists just entering the field, showing them that it is unsafe to participate in public outreach about the implications of their scientific research” (Mann 2015: 39-40)